A Brief Look at Midlife as One of Life’s Transitions

 A Mindful Midlife

 Take care of yourself through healthy eating, time spent outdoors, some form of exercise, yoga, meditation, good skincare and decluttering your life.
-This will not only help you but enable you to be a better version of yourself for those with whom you choose to surround yourself.
-An astute sense of self can prevent preoccupation with oneself and afford increased engagement with others.
+This will not only help you, but will also enable you to be a better version of you, for those with whom you choose to surround yourself.
+An astute sense of self can prevent preoccupation with yourself and afford increased engagement with others.

 Show up for people who matter and if you are going to show up, be present!
 That means having a drink with a friend without having your phone on the table next to the coffee.
 You have set aside time for the person with you, not the person texting you or posting on social media.
 Show the person you are with, the respect they deserve by being there for them.
 You will not have that same moment again and each moment lost, is a thread of connection lost.
 Eventually, the rope will snap under too great a pressure.